vietphan90vn/poe2-trade-copy-item-chrome-extension/README.md

-# PoE2 Trade Item Copy Chrome Extension
+# PoE2 Trade Item Copy Chrome/Firefox Extension

-This Chrome extension allows users to copy item details from the Path of Exile 2 trade page to the clipboard.
+This Extension allows users to copy item details from the Path of Exile 2 trade page to the clipboard.
 The copied item data can then be pasted into Path of Building.

 ## Note
 The source code in this project was generated with the assistance of GitHub Copilot - GPT-4 under my instruction.

 ## How to Run

+### Chrome

 1. Clone this repository to your local machine:
    ```bash